up42/docs/source/getting-started/first-job-run.rst

    :align: center
    :alt: The UP42 console

    The UP42 console

 Explore the Demo project
 ------------------------

 We created a simple **Demo Project** for you to explore.
-The project page contains the **Demo Workflow** made up of one :term:`data block` for the satellite imagery and two :term:`processing block` s for the pansharpening and Normalized Difference Vegetation Index (NDVI).
+The project page contains the **Demo Workflow** made up of one :term:`data block` for the Pléiades satellite imagery and two :term:`processing blocks <processing block>` for the pansharpening and Normalized Difference Vegetation Index (NDVI).
 We already ran the workflow for you, explore the results in the **Jobs** section.

 .. figure:: _assets/demo_blocks.png
-   :scale: 40%
+   :scale: 65%
    :align: center
    :alt: Blocks used in the Demo workflow.